- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 Excess: What is an excess?

-The excess is the amount you must pay towards a claim before any payment will be made and are shown on your policy schedule.
+The excess is the amount you must pay towards a claim before any payment will be made and is shown on your policy schedule.
 This amount applies to each claim but does not apply to all sections of the policy.
 Please refer to your policy wordings for the full terms and conditions.

 Exclusions: Exclusions are things that your insurance won’t cover.
 Please refer to your policy wordings for full details of your policy’s exclusions.